-Locate the fuel tank as close as possible to the generator set and within the 6 foot (1.8 m) lift capacity of the fuel pump if possible.
-The fuel tank must have sufficient capacity to keep the generator set operating at full load for the duration specified for the system.
+Locate the fuel tank as close as possible to the generator set and within the 5 foot (1.5 m) lift capacity of the fuel pump if possible.
+Install a fuel tank that has sufficient capacity to keep the generator set operating continuously at full load for at least 36 hours.